ros2/design/articles/unique_network_flows.md

   Network flows are defined for UDP/TCP and IP-based RMW implementations only.
 It is not a limiting definition since these are the majority protocols used today.
 The definition can be later extended to include relevant non-IP networks such as deterministic ethernet.

-- *Network Flow Endpoint (NFE)*: The portion of a network flow specific to the publisher and or the subscription.
+- *Network Flow Endpoint (NFE)*: The portion of a network flow specific to the publisher or the subscription.
 In other words, each network flow has two NFEs; one for the publisher and the other for the subscription.

 - *Dissimilar NFE pair*: Two NFEs are dissimilar if one or more of their networking resources are different.